Free Alternatives to Graphik

 - neo-grotesque

 Graphik is a neo-grotesque sans-serif typeface designed by Christian Schwartz and released by Commercial Type in 2009.
-Drawing inspiration from the "appealing plainness" of lesser-known 20th-century European sans-serifs and the hand-lettering of classic Swiss Modern posters, Graphik has become one of the most popular typefaces for tech startups and contemporary branding.
+Schwartz described Graphik as an "emphatically vanilla sans serif" — a deliberate understatement that conceals the typeface's extraordinary design intelligence.
+Drawing from the "appealing plainness" of lesser-known 20th-century European sans-serifs like Neuzeit Grotesk, Folio, and Recta, and the hand-lettered signage of Swiss Modern posters, Graphik became one of the most influential typefaces of the 2010s — the default sans-serif for tech companies, editorial publications, and corporate rebrands before Söhne emerged to claim that territory.

 Design Characteristics